-Musk’s single-mindedness was to take the $100 million dollars he made off of the sale of his company, PayPal, and start two other companies with it.
+Musk’s single-mindedness was to take the $100 million dollars he made off of the sale of, PayPal, and start two other companies with it.
 Yet the companies he started would most likely, at the least, bankrupt him but even more likely would put him into the kind of debt from which he could never escape.
 Friends of Musk even sent him videos of rockets blowing up to show him the risk was to high.
 For Musk, however, the metric of success was not just in making rockets that worked, it was in the trying to make rockets that worked.

 At first it all went wrong.
 Rocket after rocket failed.
 The first Tesla’s has scores of mechanical problems.
 As predicted, he went from having $100 million dollars to being $100 million dollars in dept. He pushed himself to the literal breaking point, nearly having a complete psychological meltdown.
 And then the rockets started working.
 And the problems with the cars were resolved.
 And his Tesla investors ponied up the money he needed to keep the company afloat.
 And NASA gave him a $1.5 billion dollar contract.